ti-cortex-m4/demo-java-completablefuture/doc/article.md

 #### Methods to create futures

 By the general workflow, a future is created uncompleted and then, after executions some computations, the future is completed.
-But for some cases (for example, for testing) it would be necessary to create an already completed future.
-The `CompletableFuture` class has methods to create incompleted, completing, and already completed futures.
+However, for some cases (for example, for testing) it would be necessary to create an already completed future.
+The `CompletableFuture` class has methods to create uncompleted, completing, and already completed futures.

 Summary of the methods to create futures